hexatester/mineflayer-wiki/Home.md

-# Mineflayer Wiki
+# Mineflayer

 Welcome to the mineflayer wiki!
 Create Minecraft bots with a powerful, stable, and high level JavaScript API.

-## Mineflayer

 Mineflayer is a library for building minecraft bot.
-Mineflayer build on top of [node minecraft protocol](https://github.com/PrismarineJS/node-minecraft-protocol)
+Mineflayer build on top of [node minecraft protocol](https://github.com/PrismarineJS/node-minecraft-protocol) and [Javascript Event](https://nodejs.org/api/events.html).

 ## Features